 4 Different Types of a Homemade Fly Trap

-You have many options when it comes to making a homemade fly trap.
+After that, you have many options to create a homemade fly trap.
 Some use recycled goods, some employ special substances, and some are much more simple.
 Every method works to a certain extent, but you only want to take your time with the ones that give you immediate results.

 1. Bottle Method